 $grabzIt->SetCookie('PHPSESSID', 'example.com', $sessionValue);

-This example assumes that the PHP session cookie is named PHPSESSID.
-Of course this is a complicated subject and so might be difficult to implement.
-Therefore you could attempt to debug any cookie issues, by signing into the target website and use the browsers built in developer tools, to do this in the Chrome browser just press F12.
+In this example we are assuming there is only one cookie involved in the user's session called PHPSESSID, however there could be more than one and could be named differently.
+It all depends on how you have created your website.
+One way to debug any cookie issues, by signing into the target website and use the browsers built in developer tools, to do this in the Chrome browser just press F12.
 Then identify the websites session cookie and add name, domain and value of this cookie to GrabzIt by using the custom cookies page, it is a good idea to use a expiration date a long time in the future to ensure the session cookie is not deleted.

 Post to a login form

 This login method will only work if the web page you want to capture is the web page directly after the login screen or if the website provides a redirect URL that the browser will follow after login is complete.